Swarming-Lab-TUDelft/Lighthouse_Swarm_Controller/USAGE.md

 All custom patterns are controlled by the "master_commander", as located in `swarm_operation/examples/`.
 This commander allows the live switching of different patterns.
 These patterns are listed in the `custom_swarm_commands` variable.
 If you want to create your own pattern, create a function that generates waypoints in `swarm_operation/examples/waypoint_functions.py`, and add a command in `master_commander.py` to the `custom_swarm_commands` dictionary.
 Also add on to the`MasterCommander` class in the same file - in `main_loop_cb`, so that the commander knows what to do when the command is received.
 Here you can call the function you've described in `waypoint_functions.py`.

 Once added, a button should appear in the GUI automatically.
 This will allow you to activate the pattern.

+## Debug Mode
+If you want to run the program in debug mode, you can change the LOG_LEVEL parameter in the config file to "debug".
+It is on "info" by default.
+`